 Memory Matters is a proud member of the Alzheimer's Foundation of America

-Our organization was founded in 1997 and this year we celebrate our 15th Anniversary!
+Our organization was founded in 1997.
 We certainly have come a long way.
 Let's hit the rewind button to give you a couple of highlights.

 In 2004 we were recognized by the State of South Carolina as an Angel Charity for both exceptional service and fiscal responsibility.